Doku98/Model-Food/index.md

 The analysis began by merging the `recipes` and `interactions` datasets based on unique recipe IDs, linking each recipe with its corresponding ratings and reviews.
 The following cleaning steps were applied:

+- **Merging Datasets**:
+  A left merge was performed between the recipes dataset and the interactions dataset using recipe_id as the key.
+This ensured that all recipes were retained, even if they had no associated ratings or reviews.

 - **Handling Missing Ratings**:
   Ratings initially set as `0` were replaced with `NaN`, as valid ratings range from 1 to 5.
 A `0` indicates missing data.